Relzarick/Relzarick.github.io/README.md

 TODO LIST

-redo the animations ????
-add blur ????
 fade the main image

-fix the projects when minimized (make it decent on desktop first) ** make accessible for mobile
+fix the projects when minimized
+** make accessible for mobile

+short term goal
+need fix spacing for elem append add the iframes for the rest